saran-sankar/Kurt/README.md

 # Kurt

-A programming system based on category theory (in development)
+A programming framework for automated systems based on category theory (in development)